KennethYapWL/NCTU-DIP-2020/README.md

 The useful articles are provided in the report in this folder.
 Key Point: the concept of JPEG components, JFIF format, how to store the components in JFIF format to the JPEG file.

-Note: If I am not lazy enough, I probably will try to implement these assignemnts with different program languages.LOL
+Note: If I am not lazy enough, I probably will try to implement these assignments with different program languages.LOL